zhongxinyun/ADN-RAR/README.md

 ![teaser](images/framework.png)

 ## 📢 News
-**2025-12-31:** Our paper has been TIP.
+**2025-12-31:** Our paper has been submitted to IEEE Transactions on Image Processing (TIP) for peer review.
 Code and pretrained Models will be released after accept. :rocket:<br>

 ### 📦 Repository